 * Eat with meats like fish, lamb, chicken

-* Chop up to use in pasta, rice, risotto, couscous, quinoa, or a pilaf
+* Chop up to use in pasta, rice, or quinoa

-* Use in place of lemon zest in recipes
+* Chop and use in place of lime zest in recipes

 * Use when making marinades

-* Use in dips like guacamole, hummus, etc.
+* Use in dips like guacamole, black bean hummus, etc.

-* Stir into cooked veggies, broth soups, or stews
+* Stir into cooked chili, soups, or stews

-These preserved lemons turned out so well I think I’ll preserve a bunch of limes too.
-I know those will be tasty in many things as well.
-If you happened to have any preserved liquid left after using up the lemons, the liquid should be thrown out or used as a liquid in something you are cooking.
-Be careful not to add any more salt than needed to the dish because there is already plenty there.
-I would not recommend preserved lemons being safe to use with people who have restricted diets and need to watch their sodium intake.
+If you happened to have any preserved liquid left after using up the limes, the liquid should be thrown out or used as a liquid in something you are cooking.
+Be careful not to add any more salt than needed to the dish.
+I would not recommend preserved limes as safe for those with salt restricted diets, or needing to watch their sodium intake.

 © My Life 0utside The Box 2016-2018.
 All Rights Reserved.
 All photos, text, personal videos, and other content may not be reproduced or transmitted in any form without the written permission of the blog author.